 - 3. The second student teaching internship placement should be completed within the semester or term in which it was originally scheduled, if possible.
 If not, an IP might be granted, and the SAU university policy as stated in the catalog will apply as to the time allowed to complete the IP.
 If the student teaching internship is not completed in a timely manner, there may be financial repercussions as determined by the SAU Business Office in following university policy.
-It is the responsibility of the student teacher intern to investigate how the additional time involved in their student teaching internship will affect him/her financially.
+It is the responsibility of the student teaching internship will affect him/her financially.
 This should involve contacts with the Registrar, Business Office and Financial Aid Office. - 4.
 Seminar(s) should be completed within the semester in which it was begun, if at all possible.
 If not, an IP for seminar(s) might be granted so the finish of seminar(s) could coincide with the finish of the appropriate student teaching internship(s).